Team Language

 Coordinators: Angèle Brunellière & Sandrine Mejias

-The language team is studying the mechanisms of language learning and processing by using behavioral measures, brain imaging measures and psychometric approaches in relation with the experimental approach.
+The language team focuses on the cognitive and neurocognitive mechanisms involved in the learning and processing of spoken and written language by using behavioral measures, brain imaging measures and psychometric and computational approaches in relation with the experimental approach.

 The language team develops its research work in four main research topics: